 Previously I've recommended all planting mix be tossed and fresh mix used each year.
 The prior season's planting mix can be used on non-tomato family crops, such as peas, beans, and greens.

 I did some thinking and realized that container grown plants often escape the dread root-vector tomato diseases such as Fusarium wilt.
 The worst that happens to the vast majority of my container grown tomato plants is the typical lower foliage attacks of early blight and septoria.
 Changing to fresh potting mix won't eliminate those issues.

 So my new advice - if your plants did well, sure - reuse the mix - but do top it with enough fresh planting mix to bring the level back up to within a few inches below the edge of the containers.
 Be sure to feed the plants well, since the nutrition likely leached out of the planting mix from last season.

-What is a good schedule to follow for ensuring good success with my tomatoes - tying the plants, watering, feeding and pruning? (not yet complete - under construction)
+What is a good schedule to follow for ensuring good success with my tomatoes - tying the plants, watering, feeding, pruning (suckering and topping). and monitoring for critter or disease issues.

 The maintenance schedule and activities vary a bit depending upon whether your tomato plants are in a garden, raised bed, container or straw bale.